 Welcome to JetSetting Fools, here you will find our best travel tips for destinations worldwide.
 Some of the links on this site are Affiliate Links and if you use them to make a purchase, we may earn a commission.
 For more information, read our Disclosure Policy.

-Mount Srd sharply rises above Old City Dubrovnik, Croatia.
-The craggy mountain is capped with a large fortress, an enormous cross – both of which are visible from sea level, a war museum and a panoramic restaurant.
-From the top, visitors are treated to a stunning 360-degree view that is simply breath-taking.
-Visitors can spend a blissful day soaking in the beauty of the sea and this historic city in Croatia.
+Mount Srd sharply rises above the Old City in Dubrovnik, Croatia.
+The craggy mountain is capped with a large fortress, an enormous cross (both of which are visible from sea level), a Croatian war museum and a panoramic restaurant.
+From the top, visitors are treated to a stunning 360-degree view of Dubrovnik that is simply breath-taking.
+Visitors can spend a blissful day soaking in the beauty of the Adriatic Sea and the most famous historic city in Croatia.

-The Dubrovnik viewpoint stretches over the Adriatic Sea and across country borders.
-Ascending Srd Hill is one of the top things to do in Dubrovnik, Croatia…and there are 4 convenient ways to get to there: Dubrovnik Cable Car, hiking trail, local bus or tour.
+The Mt.
+Srd Dubrovnik viewpoint stretches over the turquoise Mediterranean waters to the west and across Croatia’s border with Bosnia to the east and Montenegro to the south.
+Ascending Srd Hill is one of the top things to do in Dubrovnik, Croatia…and there are 4 convenient ways to get to there: Dubrovnik Cable Car, Mt.
+Srd hiking trail, local bus or organized tour.

 Mount Srd Dubrovnik History and Details

 Mt.
 Srd Croatia is a Dubrovnik Must-See!
 Part of the Dinaric Alps mountain range, Srd rises to a height of 1,352 feet, overlooking the picturesque Pearl of the Adriatic.
 On clear days, views extend over the islands that dot the Adriatic Sea, allowing visitors to see 35 miles away to the Elafiti Islands.